Open and Inclusive, Haikou Accelerates Its Rise as an International Performing Arts Capital

 Leveraging the policy advantages of the Hainan Free Trade Port, Haikou continues to strengthen its open and inclusive urban environment.
 Haikou Meilan International Airport has established a comprehensive service center for overseas visitors, offering one-stop assistance for tourism, transportation, communications, and payment services.
 Taxis now support foreign bank card payments, and cross-border settlement can be conveniently completed at duty-free shops.
 With China's visa-free policy further expanded, Hainan currently offers visa-free entry to visitors from 86 countries.

 Driven by Free Trade Port development, Haikou is accelerating its journey toward becoming an international performing arts capital while expanding international air routes and flight frequencies.
-In 2025, Haikou Meilan International Airport operated 47 international and regional passenger routes, covering Asia, the Middle East, Europe, North America, Oceania, and Hong Kong and Macao.
+In 2025, Haikou Meilan International Airport operated 47 international and regional passenger routes, covering Asia, the Middle East, Europe, North America, and Oceania.

 Looking ahead, Haikou will further deepen the integration of "performing arts + tourism + consumption," advancing toward a full industry ecosystem and contributing a distinctive "Haikou model" to global cultural development.